- Hyperion Robotics was founded in Espoo in 2018.

 - Their aim is to provide faster, safer and environmentally friendly construction via 3D printing.

 - Hyperion Robotics provides its clients with printing robots on a rental basis.

 - The company’s founders mix construction and 3D printing experiences.

 - The startup was a finalist of the 100 Wolves Pitching Contest.

 Do you want a house?
 Be prepared that it will take a lot of time before it is built.
-The construction firm will have to allocate much manpower and spend weeks if not months on the site.
-And not only that.
-Your desire for a home will leave a significant carbon print.
+The construction firm will have to allocate much manpower and spend weeks if not months on the site, and you’ll need to find a way to get rid of all the waste.
+People make use of the skip bins for hire sydney has for a reason, after all.
+Your desire for a home will also leave a significant carbon print.
 Not a good step in the let’s-cut-the-greenhouse-gases era.
 But what if there is a better way?

 „Our 3D printing process is faster, safer and sustainable compared to traditional building of concrete elements.”

 Jan Cermak, Head of R&D at the Czech company ERC-TECH, agrees that concrete printing can save material, time and human resources and adds: “However there could be a problem of nonexistent legislation.
 We also lack testing methods for this type of construction.” says Cermak, whose company deals with environmental burdens of construction and demolition waste disposal.

 The construction industry in central Europe still reels from the pandemic.
 Eurostat s data for May 2020 (the latest available) show the situation is most difficult in Hungary (20,1 percent decline in comparison with May 2019).
 Poland and Czechia fare better though still in decline too (-3.0 and -7.6).